-Centers for Disease Control (CDC) - Early Hearing Detection and Intervention (EHDI) Program
+Centers for Disease Control and Prevention (CDC) – Early Hearing Detection and Intervention (EHDI) Program

-Assists states and territories in developing, implementing and improving Early Hearing Loss Detection and Intervention (EHDI) programs.
+Assists states and territories in developing, implementing and improving Early Hearing Detection and Intervention (EHDI) programs.

 Provides undergraduate and graduate programs for Deaf, hard of hearing and hearing students.

-Our goal is to ensure that EHDI programs, supported by federal funding in the United States, use research-based concepts known to support families, parents and caregivers of deaf or hard of hearing babies, toddlers and young children identified through newborn hearing screening.
-We want what you want: for "our kids" to reach optimal language, literacy and social-emotional development.
+Aims to ensure that EHDI programs, supported by federal funding in the United States, use research-based concepts known to support families, parents and caregivers of deaf or hard of hearing babies, toddlers and young children identified through newborn hearing screening.

 Individuals with Disabilities Education Act (IDEA)

-Directs how states and agencies provide early intervention services to infants, children, and youth (birth-21 years) with disabilities.
+Directs how states and public agencies provide early intervention, special education, and related services to eligible infants, toddlers, children, and youth (birth-21 years) with disabilities.

 National Center for Hearing Assessment and Management (NCHAM)